elephantscale/HI-labs/mr-billing/README.txt

   $ ../compile.sh
 this should create a jar file called 'a.jar'

-(before going further, make sure you completed 'hdfs-intro' lab; and copied all the logs into HDFS)

 STEP 4)
+Now it is time to copy the sample input into HDFS
+    $ hadoop dfs -mkdir  <your name>/billing/in
+    $ hadoop dfs -put  ../data/billing-data/sample.txt   <your name>/billing/in/

+STEP 5)
 we will run this jar file
   $ hadoop jar a.jar  hi.mr.BillingTotal   <your name>/billing/in/sample.txt   <your name>/billing/out

-STEP 5)
+STEP 6)
 Once the mr job is done, inspect the output file:
   $ hadoop  dfs -cat <your name>/billing/out/part-r-00000
 or